wilsonbat/ValidateCustomerLogicApp/README.md

 ### Retrieving URL for LogicApp w/ signature

 1. Go to your Logic App workspace and access the workflow.json file
+2. Run debug mode for the logic app
-2. Right click and go to overview to retrieve the url as shown in following figure
+3. Right click and go to overview to retrieve the url as shown in following figure

 ![Retieve Logic App URL](./docs/images/retrieve-logicapp-url-test.png)